junxit/us-congress-bills-114/bill.md

 - **(b)** *Court cases* Section 2412(d) of title 28, United States Code, is amended by adding at the end the following:
   > - **(5)**
-  >   - **(A)** The Chairman of the Administrative Conference of the United States shall submit to the Congress, not later than March 31 of each year, a report on the amount of fees and other expenses awarded during the preceding fiscal year pursuant to this subsection.
+  >   - **(A)** The Chairman of the Administrative Conference of the United States shall submit to the Congress, not later than March 31 of each year through the sixth calendar year beginning after the initial report under this paragraph is submitted, a report on the amount of fees and other expenses awarded during the preceding fiscal year pursuant to this subsection.
 The report shall describe the number, nature, and amount of the awards, the claims involved in each controversy, and any other relevant information that may aid the Congress in evaluating the scope and impact of such awards.
 The report shall be made available to the public online.
   >   - **(B)**
   >     - **(i)** The report required by subparagraph (A) shall account for all payments of fees and other expenses awarded under this subsection that are made pursuant to a settlement agreement, regardless of whether the settlement agreement is sealed or otherwise subject to nondisclosure provisions.
   >     - **(ii)** The disclosure of fees and other expenses required under clause (i) does not affect any other information that is subject to nondisclosure provisions in the settlement agreement.